subasha2001/slackConnect/README.md

 # slackConnect
-My first webpage recreation from slack website without responsive
+My first webpage recreation from slack website with responsive